How To File W2 and 1099 Together

 • Business travel

-Set money aside each check to account for taxes that you may owe, come tax season.
+Set money aside with each check to account for taxes that you may owe when it's tax time.
 That way, no surprises will set you back, and you'll be one step ahead.
-New tax law allows for a deduction on all income generated by freelance or contract jobs.
-You can deduct 20% of your income, which means your taxable income will be significantly less.
-In order to do so, you must operate as a "pass-through entity."
+Many individuals filing freelance taxes may qualify for the Qualified Business Income (QBI) deduction.
+This is for all income generated by freelance or contract jobs.
+You can deduct 20% of your business income, which means your taxable income will be significantly less.
+However, this depends on the amount of your taxable income, the type of business and other limits.

-Whether you decide to file yourself or hire an accountant, submitting both forms isn't difficult.
-Are you having trouble acquiring a W-2 from your employer?
-Give our W-2 form generator a try and calculate the numbers that you need to file your taxes stress-free!
-In case you need the paystubs, you can check out our paystub generator.
+Whether you decide to file yourself or hire a tax professional, submitting W-2 and 1099 forms isn't difficult.
+Are you having trouble getting W-2s for your employees?
+Give our W2 form generator a try.
+Employees can then calculate the numbers that they need to file their taxes stress-free!
+In case you need the pay stubs, you can check out our paystub creator.

 Frequently Asked Questions

-Yes, you may be eligible for tax credits, such as the Earned Income Tax Credit (EITC), Child Tax Credit, or education credits, even if you have both W-2 and 1099 income.
-Your eligibility for these credits depends on various factors, including your income, filing status, and number of dependents.
+Yes, you may qualify for tax credits.
+This includes the Earned Income Tax Credit (EITC), Child Tax Credit, and education credits.
+These credits qualify you even if you have both W-2 and 1099 income.
+Your eligibility for these credits depends on various factors.
+It depends on your income, status, and the number of dependents you have.

-Yes, you can deduct expenses directly related to your 1099 income on Schedule C or Schedule C-EZ.
-Examples of deductible expenses include office supplies, travel expenses, and equipment costs.
+Yes, you can deduct expenses that are directly related to your 1099 income on Schedule C. Deductible business expenses include office supplies, travel expenses, and costs of equipment.
+You can use these independent contractor tax deductions to reduce your taxable income.

-Yes, it's possible to receive both a W-2 and a 1099 in the same year if you worked as an employee and also earned income as an independent contractor, freelancer, or self-employed individual.
+Yes, it's possible to receive both W-2 and 1099 in the same year.
+Even if you worked as an employee and also earned income as an independent contractor, freelancer, or self-employed individual, it’s possible.
+This can happen from the same employer for distinct services or from different sources.

-To calculate your self-employment tax, you can use Schedule SE (Self-Employment Tax) and follow the instructions provided by the IRS.
+To calculate your self-employment tax, you can use Schedule SE (Self-Employment Tax).
+Then, follow the IRS rules.
 The self-employment tax rate is 15.3% of your net earnings from self-employment.

-To file your taxes with both W-2 and 1099 income, you'll need to complete Form 1040 or 1040-SR, along with Schedule C or Schedule C-EZ for your 1099 income, and Schedule SE for self-employment tax.
-You can file your taxes online or by mail, following the IRS instructions.
+To file your taxes with both W2 and 1099 income, you'll need to complete Form 1040 or 1040-SR. Do it with Schedule C for your 1099 income, and Schedule SE for self-employment tax.
+You can file and pay taxes online or by mail.
+Don’t forget to always follow the IRS rules while doing this.

-To report 1099 income, you'll need to complete Schedule C (Profit or Loss from Business) or Schedule C-EZ (Net Profit from Business) and attach it to your Form 1040 or 1040-SR.
+To accurately report 1099 income, you'll need to complete Schedule C (Profit or Loss from Business).
+You can also use Schedule C (Net Profit from Business) and attach it to your Form 1040 or 1040-SR.

-To report W-2 income, you'll need to enter the information from your W-2 form on your individual tax return, typically on Form 1040 or 1040-SR.
+To report W-2 income, you'll need to enter the information from your Form W-2 on your individual tax return.
+It is typically on Form 1040 or 1040-SR.

-A 1099 form is a tax document issued to independent contractors, freelancers, and self-employed individuals, reporting the income earned from a specific payer during a calendar year.
+A 1099 form is a tax form issued to independent contractors, freelancers, and self-employed individuals.
+It reports the income earned from a specific payer during a calendar year.

-A W-2 form is an official document provided by an employer to an employee, showing the total amount of wages earned and taxes withheld during a calendar year.
+A W-2 form is an official document provided by an employer to an employee.
+It shows the total amount of wages earned and taxes withheld during a calendar year.

 Create Your Paystub in 2 minutes